-Studies have shown that regular exercise, particularly walking, helps reduce one's risk for memory loss.
+Studies have shown that regular exercise, particularly walking, may help reduce one's risk for memory loss or cognitive decline.
 Epidemiologic studies have found an association between increased exercise and slower rate of functional decline in older adults.
 To date, there are no clear explanations for this apparent benefit.
 Aerobic exercise has been linked to improved reaction time in people of all ages.

-Exercise seems to improve the physical and emotional well-being of patients who already have Alzheimer's disease.
-In one study, patients who exercised moderately for as little as 60 minutes each week were less depressed, wandered
+Exercise seems to improve the physical and emotional well-being of people who already have Alzheimer disease.
+A little as 60 minutes each week may reduce depression, wandering, and falls.

-People with existing neurological diseases -- such as multiple sclerosis, Parkinson's disease, and Alzheimer's disease --should be encouraged to exercise.
-Specialized exercise programs that improve mobility are particularly valuable for patients with Parkinson's disease.
+People with existing neurological diseases, such as multiple sclerosis, Parkinson disease, and Alzheimer disease, should be encouraged to exercise.
+Specialized exercise programs that improve mobility are particularly valuable for patients with Parkinson disease.
 Patients with neurological disorders who exercise have less stiffness, as well as reduction in, and even reversal of, muscle wasting.
 In addition, the psychological benefits of exercise are extremely important in managing these disorders.
 Exercise machines, aquatic exercises, and walking are particularly useful.

 Effects on Emotional Disorders

-Some research has suggested that exercise may have small to moderate antidepressant effects.
-Although there is little evidence that exercise can correct major depression, several studies have suggested benefits in mild-to-moderate depression in adults.
-Research findings include:
+Although there is little evidence that exercise can correct major depression, studies have suggested benefits in mild-to-moderate depression in adults.

 Effect of Exercise on Pregnancy